-International travel is still slow to return, and it could still be a long time before it resembles pre-pandemic levels.
+International travel is still readjusting in a post-pandemic world.
 This continues to present challenges for round-the-world gap years, but it also creates opportunities to explore closer to home.

 Something that travelling overseas made me realise was that I’d never really appreciated what my own locale has to offer.
 Using a gap year to immerse yourself in the place where you live can be highly educational and thoroughly worthwhile.